-Peanut Butter Monster Cookies!
+Peanut Butter Gluten-Free Monster Cookies!
 Chewy, rich and decadent.
 Easy, flourless cookies you can load with your favorite treats.
 Naturally gluten-free!

 This monster cookie recipe is a mash-up that includes the best parts of all of your favorite cookies.
 The recipe is reliable, so you know you’ll always bake the best monster cookies possible.